 Community & Legal Aid Services Program (CLASP)

 The Community & Legal Aid Services Program (CLASP) is a clinical intensive program that provides students with an opportunity to gain practical experience through individual advocacy, community development projects, and law reform initiatives.
 Law students who complete the program will be able to bring alternative lawyering skills and a social justice perspective to their future work.
-CLASP aims to increase access to justice by providing representation to low-income individuals in three practice areas.
-The clinic prioritizes four disadvantaged groups who have historically been denied meaningful access to the legal system: persons living with mental health barriers, youth, female survivors of domestic violence, and members of the Jane-Finch community.
+CLASP aims to increase access to justice by providing representation to low-income individuals, and prioritizes groups who have historically been denied meaningful access to the legal system.

 Please note students accepted into CLASP are not permitted to take any other clinical/intensive programs concurrently.